 Taoyuan launched a citizen identity card called the Taoyuan City Card in 2015 as a means of connecting its residents with a wide variety of public services and information.
 The card is integrated with many of the city’s transportation systems, serving as a ticket for busses, MRT, the Taiwan Railway, and even as a means to rent a bicycle.
 It may also be used to pay parking and most other government fees, as a municipal library card and even as a meeting attendance card for citizens to better keep track of their schedules.

-Taoyuan has issued more than 700,000 cards to citizens as of September 2016.
-The cards grant discounts in more than 1,000 locations, including 627 stores participating in the program.
+Taoyuan has issued nearly 850,000 cards to citizens as of August 2017.
+The cards grant discounts in more than 1,000 locations, including 742 stores participating in the program.
 In the future, the city plans to expand services to include banking, mobile payment services, telecommunication, and electronic tickets.

 To build a sustainable future, Taoyuan City has been heavily investing in solar energy.
-The city leases roof space of public houses to establish solar generation systems, with 50 locations completed by 2015, generating a total of 6 million kwh of electricity annually.
-With the assistance of the Tatung Company, Taoyuan will be building 200 public housing developments with solar generation capacity in 2017, aiming to produce 20 million kwh of electricity per year.
+The city leases roof space of public houses to establish solar generation systems, with 132 government-owned buildings outfitted as of 2017, generating a total of 12 million kwh of electricity annually.
+With the assistance of the Tatung Company, Taoyuan will be building 200 public housing developments with solar generation capacity, aiming to produce 20 million kwh of electricity per year.

 The city is working with businesses to improve solar energy production as well.
 The Department of Environmental Projects in Taoyuan has introduced an energy service company to provide free installation of solar generation equipment on the rooftops of factories as well as public housing.